zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 ## Potential deletions (you delete; do not leave dead code)

+Delete when Chunk 3 + Chunk 5 are complete:

+- Delete `ReverseSignalAcceptService.AcceptAsync(...)` handshake-initiator-hello parsing + `SendPreEncryptedAsync` flow.
+- Delete any remaining reverse-signal acceptance code paths that depend on `HandshakeInitiatorHello` or “pre-encrypted responder hello”.
-- Delete the current WPF-side TODO path in `PendingHandshakesMenuViewModel` that reads `IPendingSessionRepository` directly for accept.
+- Delete the WPF-side TODO accept implementation in `PendingHandshakesMenuViewModel` that reads `IPendingSessionRepository` directly.

-- If any simulator-only persistence helpers exist that bypass Application ports, delete them.
+Delete when Chunk 2 is complete:

+- Delete any legacy/compat request types or branches in `EstablishDirectSessionRequest` that are not `InviteHandshakeRequest`.